Short overview of the asylum procedure

 Author

 Any person willing to request international protection in Spain must make a formal application to the competent authorities.
 There are two main ways to apply for asylum: on the Spanish territory or at border controls.
 As explained in Types of procedures, asylum applications could not be lodged at embassies or consular representations outside the Spanish territory in practice up until 2020, although the Asylum Act foresees that possibility.
-While it was hoped that the landmark judgement of the Supreme Court would lead to positive changes in terms of access to asylum, there are currently no reports of asylum applications being registered by embassies or consulates.[1]
+As mentioned above, According to Accem’s practice and knowledge, practice has changed and persons in need of international protection can currently apply at some Spanish Embassies and Consulates.

-In case the asylum seeker is outside the Spanish territory, he or she must make a formal application to the border control authority, i.e. the Border Police.[2]
-If the person is already on Spanish territory, competent authorities with which an asylum application can be made are: the Office of Asylum and Refuge (OAR); any Aliens’ Office (Oficina de Extranjeros),[3] Detention Centre for Foreigners (CIE) or police station.[4]
+In case asylum seekers are outside the Spanish territory, they must make a formal application to the border control authority, i.e. the Border Police.[1]
+If the person is already on Spanish territory, asylum applications can be registered at the Office of Asylum and Refuge (OAR); any Aliens’ Office (Oficina de Extranjeros),[2] in Detention Centres for Foreigners (CIE) or at police stations.[3]

 The OAR is the authority competent for examining asylum applications.[4]